-A minimum of five GCSEs at grade 4 or above, including English Language, and Maths at grade 7 or above.
+A minimum of five GCSEs at grade 4 or above including English Language, with Maths at grade 7 or above.

 Mathematics is the science of pattern and structure.
-Like language, religion and music, it is a universal part of human culture.
-Mathematics has a pervasive influence on our everyday lives, from analysing statistics in medical research, to designing safe structures and vehicles, to encrypting personal data to be transmitted securely across the internet.
-Mathematics is stimulating, enjoyable and challenging in its own right, but also provides excellent support for science subjects.
-Mathematics is ideal for those who enjoy using algebra to solve problems.
+Like language, religion, and music it is a universal part of human culture.
+Mathematics has a pervasive influence on our everyday lives, from analysing statistics in medical research to designing safe structures and vehicles, to encrypting personal data to be transmitted securely across the internet.
+Maths is at the very core of all new technological developments, which include everything from Games Design to Internet Security.
+Financial transactions and online purchasing systems are underpinned by mathematics, relying heavily on encryption.

-The department also offers Further Maths and Statistics at A Level - please see separate course pages.
-Please note that Further Maths AS Level is available as an additional course in year 2 for those students who wish to make competitive entries to Maths degree courses and need to extend their mathematical subject knowledge.
+Please note that Further Mathematics AS Level is available as an additional course in the second year for those students who wish to make competitive entries to maths degree courses and need to extend their mathematical subject knowledge.

 Each year students have the opportunity to participate in the Senior Maths Challenge and visits are organised to lectures by leading mathematicians working in academia and industry.

 What do I do next?

 You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
 You can also apply for a second, alternative vocational programme of study via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email firstname.lastname@example.org

 I want to study medicine at university and Maths is a strong application subject for me.
 Maths has also helped a huge amount with my other subjects and enabled me to understand different elements.
 My favourite thing to study so far has been differentiation and stationary points.
 It is very satisfying when you find the solution.